Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A closing and contact information

-I am confident that my qualifications and experiences make me a excellent candidate for this job.
-I would appreciate the opportunity to discuss further with you about my potential contributions the team.
+I am certain that my qualifications and experience make me an suitable candidate for this role.
+I would love the opportunity to speak with you further regarding how I could contribute to your team.

 Sincerely,